Include Important SharePoint Online Folders in OneDrive

 Shortcuts to Important Folders

-In a nutshell, when you use the option for a selected folder (rather than an individual file), it creates a shortcut link in your OneDrive for Business My files view.
+In a nutshell, when you use the option for a selected folder (rather than an individual file), it creates a shortcut link or pointer in your OneDrive for Business My files view.
 The idea is that you can use OneDrive for Business to assemble links for the SharePoint Online folders and other folders shared with you by other users to make them more easily accessible.
 In my case, my work tends to focus on a small number of folders spread across different sites for chapter and book files for the Office 365 for IT Pros eBook, blog posts like this, and billing for consulting engagements.
 Figure 2 shows my setup.
 Note the different folder icon used for the shortcuts.
 Selecting a shortcut opens the folder in the My Files view.

 Shortcuts Prove to Be Really Useful Feature

 Creating shortcuts to folders in SharePoint Online document libraries is a simple but incredibly effective idea.
-Given the number of Microsoft 365 Groups and Teams in use today, Office 365 users might have access to hundreds of different sites, which creates the challenge of how to quickly access the files most important to you, or the “where’s my stuff syndrome.”
+Given the number of Microsoft 365 Groups and Teams in use today, Microsoft 365 users might have access to hundreds of different sites, which creates the challenge of how to quickly access the files most important to you, or the “where’s my stuff syndrome.”
 Opening the SharePoint or Teams app to navigate to the files is one way to accomplish the goal as is using Microsoft Search to find individual files.

 At this point, given that many have forgotten that Delve exists, adding shortcuts to OneDrive for Business is the most useful way of assembling pointers to the SharePoint Online folders you use most often.
 It’s just a pity and a little curious that Microsoft hasn’t told more people about shortcuts.